matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 // User has just logged out, we reset the User ID _paq.push(['resetUserId']);
+// we also delete cookies to make sure that a new Visitor ID is generated _paq.push(['deleteCookies']);
 // we also force a new visit to be created for the pageviews after logout _paq.push(['appendToTrackingUrl', 'new_visit=1']);

 _paq.push(['trackPageView']);

-// we make sure to not again create a new visit afterwards (important for Single Page Applications) _paq.push(['appendToTrackingUrl', '']);
+// we finally make sure to not again create a new visit afterwards (important for Single Page Applications) _paq.push(['appendToTrackingUrl', '']);

 ```